-- Loosen the locknut at the brake lever.
+- Loosen the locknut at the brake lever

 - 2. To increase the brake lever free play, turn the adjusting bolt in direction (a).
 To decrease the brake lever free play, turn the adjusting bolt in direction (b).

 - 3. Tighten the locknut.

-- After adjusting the brake lever free play, check the free play and make sure that the brake is working properly. - A soft or spongy feeling in the brake lever can indicate the of presence air in the hydraulic system.
+After adjusting the brake lever free play, check the free play and make sure that the brake is working properly.

+A soft or spongy feeling in the brake lever can indicate the presence of air in the hydraulic system.
 If there is air in the hydraulic system, have a Yamaha dealer bleed the system before operating the motorcycle.
-Air the hydraulic system will diminish the braking performance, which may result in loss of control and an accident.
+Air the hydraulic system will diminish braking performance, the which may result in loss of control and an accident.

-- Footrest

-- a.
-Distance between brake pedal and footrest

-- b.
-Brake pedal free play
+- 1. Footrest - a.
+Brake pedal position